About Angel Falls and Devils Slide

 We spotted at least two or three attractive intermediate cascades that looked inviting for a swim.

 However, they were too slippery and potentially very dangerous as we had one person in our group slip and fall even into a shallow part.

 The pools were larger and more accessible on the other side, and that would be my recommendation if you want to have a go at water play.

-Anyways, after persisting along the Angel Falls Trail (always keeping an eye out for clues like water pipes buried in the ground or railings or even chainsaw-cut logs lying on the ground), I eventually started to see the real Angel Falls after about nearly a mile (my GPS logs suggest only 3/4-mile though).
+Anyways, after persisting along the Angel Falls Trail (always keeping an eye out for clues like water pipes buried in the ground or railings or even chainsaw-cut logs lying on the ground), I eventually started to see the real Angel Falls.

 From this vantage point, the falls appeared at its glorious best as I could see the entire sliding sheet of water fanning out on its way down with some kind of weird weir or water tank or something near its top.

 I had noticed quite a lot of people up at the top of the falls basking or finding a chill out spot up there.

 That said, down where I was at, it seemed like a lesser known spot so it was quiet.

 I was able to scramble right to the bottom of the Angel Falls where it was possible to stare right up at the whole cascade.

 If I wanted to, I also could have scrambled a bit downstream and take advantage of some of the flatter granite sections to sunbathe.